p2panda/handbook/website/docs/specification/replication.md

 SyncDone live_mode=false
 ```

-Two peers taling to each other, but opting out of live mode straight away, only replicating once over set reconciliation.
+Two peers talking to each other, but opting out of live mode straight away, only replicate once over set reconciliation.

 ```
 SyncRequest